mbtomori/git-started-with-version-control/git-activity/4-independent-project-workflow.md

    This pulls any changes from GitHub to your local repository.
 2. Create a new file in this repository.
 Call it Notes (use .md for markdown or .txt for text file).
 3. Add a line of text to your file and save it.
-4. In your command line, type `git status`.
+4. In your terminal, type `git status`.
 You should see something like this:
    ![Git Status Unstaged](../assets/git-status-unstaged.png)
    When a file is unstaged, it means it has been modified, but isn't set up to be committed when you commit changes.
 5. To set the file up for a commit, type `git add <FILENAME>`<br>